fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

     [already used in other applications](https://developer.mozilla.org/en-US/docs/Web/Guide/Mobile/Separate_sites).
     and Node.js even has a [library to detect the device type](https://www.npmjs.com/package/express-device).

-Whenever possibe, pick the first option.
+Whenever possible, pick the first option.
 The second option results in having to maintain two code bases, or at least two models.
 This will get expensive quickly.
-It is a cost benefit analysis: if the extra accuracy of the large model is important for the application, then separate models may be justified.
+It is a cost-benefit analysis: if the extra accuracy of the large model is important for the application, then separate models may be justified.

 ## Production environment

-Once the model is trained and the application is ready to be used, we need to put it production.
+Once the model is trained and the application is ready to be used, we need to put it in production.
 This step is also different from putting a model in production on a server, for internal use (as opposed to being used through web browsers).